On this page

-Dremio gathers metadata information for tables from external sources at regular intervals in order to accelerate end-user queries.
-During query operation, Dremio uses stored metadata to immediately start SQL planning and processing functions.
-Information gathered for each table includes:
+Dremio gathers metadata information for tables from external sources at regular intervals in order to accelerate queries.
+When a query is submitted, Dremio uses stored metadata immediately to start query planning and to process functions.

 • The dataset’s table schema including columns, data types, etc.